netobserv/network-observability-operator/docs/FlowCollector.md

-IPFIX contains the settings of an IPFIX-based flow reporter when the "agent" property is set to "ipfix". defined if the ebpf section is already defined
+Settings related to IPFIX-based flow reporter when the "agent" property is set to "ipfix".

 <table>
     <thead>